-However, a study of postmenopausal women (a group that frequently experiences joint pain) found that taking daily vitamin D3 and calcium supplements did not improve joint pain.
+However, a (a group that frequently experiences joint pain) found that taking daily vitamin D3 and calcium supplements did not improve joint pain.

 For most people, the recommended daily allowance of vitamin D is 600 international units (IU).
 Babies up to 1 year of age need only 400 IU, and adults older than 70 should have 800 IU.
 To get your recommended daily allowance, make sure you eat the right foods and get decent sunlight.

 Food is the best way to get vitamin D. Fish, dairy, and fortified cereal are good sources.

 |Food||IU per serving|

 |Tuna fish, canned in water, drained, 3 ounces||154|

 |Orange juice fortified with vitamin D, 1 cup||137|